NOAH Compendium

 Uses

-Treatment of chickens infected with Heterakis gallinarum (adult stages), Ascaridia galli (adult stages) or Capillaria obsignata (adult stages).
+Treatment of chickens infected with Heterakis gallinarum (adult stages), Ascaridia galli (adult stages), Capillaria obsignata (adult stages) or Raillietina echinobothrida (adult stages).

 Treatment of pheasants infected with Heterakis gallinarum (adult stages).